Key Takeaways

 HSK 3–6Listening + Reading + Writing300180

-HSK 7–9Listening + Reading + Writing + Translation + SpeakingScore-based level assignment
+HSK 7–9Listening + Reading + Writing + Translation + SpeakingLevel assigned from performance

 HSK vs. HSKK

-A classroom setting for learning Chinese, with study materials on the desk
+A Chinese classroom with books and study materials on a desk

-2. Create an account and select your test level, location, and preferred date
+2. Create an account and choose your level, center, and date.

 Beginner: HSK 1–3